Read Frequently Asked Questions

 - Quality System Auditors

-Jeff Kasoff, RAC, is the Director of Quality at Medivators, a leading manufacturer of endoscopy consumables and instrumentation.
-In this position, Jeff is responsible for oversight of the quality system, including the CAPA program, and is the liaison with FDA.
-For the previous 13 years, Jeff served as Director of Regulatory Affairs at Life-Tech, Inc., in which capacity he was similary responsible for quality system oversight.
-Jeff began his regulatory career as the first full-time employee of Optex Biomedical, a device start-up, where he initiated their regulatory policies and procedures and prepared their submissions.
-Jeff received his Regulatory Affairs Certification in 1996.
+Jeff Kasoff, RAC, is the director of quality at Medivators, a leading manufacturer of endoscopy consumables and instrumentation.
+In this position, Mr. Kasoff is responsible for oversight of the quality system, including the CAPA program, and is the liaison with FDA.
+For 13 years prior to that, he served as director of regulatory affairs at Life-Tech, Inc., in which capacity he was similarly responsible for quality system oversight.
+Mr. Kasoff began his regulatory career as the first full-time employee of Optex Biomedical, a device start-up, where he initiated their regulatory policies and procedures and prepared their submissions.
+He received his Regulatory Affairs Certification in 1996.

 ComplianceOnline would process/provide refund only if the Live Webinar has been cancelled.
 The attendee could choose between the recorded version of the webinar or refund for any cancelled webinar.
 Refunds will not be given to participants who do not show up for the webinar.
 On-Demand Recordings can be requested in exchange.
 Webinar may be cancelled due to lack of enrolment or unavoidable factors.
 Registrants will be notified 24hours in advance if a cancellation occurs."